V4Fire/Core/src/core/request/engines/composition/README.md

 const data = await new MainProvider().get().data;
 console.log(data) // {request1: {val1: data, val2: data}, request2: data}
 ```

+Notice that, the request function provides a special function called `boundRequest`,
+which is needed to bind the request object to the provider engine.
+The request object returned
+from the request function is automatically wrapped in this function.
+However, if you make
+multiple requests within the request function, it is important to use `boundRequest` to avoid memory leaks.

 #### Making a POST Request